PIHMS Info for CA/Teachers

 13. I imagine parents will be fairly skeptical about their sons and daughters entering the tourism / hotel industry in the current environment......how do you suggest we counter that view.....or is it valid in this climate?

 At the moment it is definitely challenging and so understandably there will be concerns.
-Please feel free to pass on the recording to show to parents, hopefully the information and the advice that was given will reassure them that it is still a viable pathway for their children.
-Also for students who are planning on starting a diploma or degree next year, once they graduate in a year, two years or 3 years time, the Tourism and Hospitality industry hopefully would be thriving again.
+Please feel free to pass on this recording to show to parents.
+Hopefully the information and the advice that has been given will reassure them that it is still a viable pathway for their children.
+Students who start our degree programme next year, will graduate in 2024 - the tourism industry by then will look very different to how it looks now.

 14. Is there a security person 24 hours?